Local restaurant supplier reopens showroom after fire

 Aside from the changes to the showroom layout, Clark highlighted that customers can expect the store to look much the same except for a few minor, aesthetic tweaks.

-"We changed a few things.
-I mean, we've changed the color inside.
-We change the flooring a bit, but for the most part, it's back exactly the way it was," Clark said.
+“We changed a few things.
+I mean, we’ve changed the color inside.
+We changed the flooring a bit, but for the most part, it’s back exactly the way it was,” Clark said.

-Travis Pinn, the co-owner of Delta Blues BBQ, who was perusing the isles of Herb's Restaurant Supply and Equipment with his business partner Delta Blues BBQ co-owner Buddy Capps, is glad to see Herb's reopen and looks forward to continuing to rely on Clark and White's expertise for their kitchen needs.
+Travis Pinn, the co-owner of Delta Blues BBQ, who was perusing the aisles of Herb's Restaurant Supply and Equipment with his business partner Delta Blues BBQ co-owner Buddy Capps, is glad to see Herb’s reopen and looks forward to continuing to rely on Clark and White’sexpertise for their kitchen needs.

 “We’re getting here quite a bit,” Pinn said.
 “I think it’s great to have a local business like this, and we definitely come here before we would order something like from Amazon.
 They’re a great group, very helpful, very knowledgeable, good people.”